-This article describes the steps you can take to check the system RAM on Ubuntu Linux.
+This article describes the steps to check the system RAM on Ubuntu Linux.

-Knowing the RAM installed on your computer with Ubuntu Linux may come in handy when drawing up requirement specs.
-In addition, Ubuntu Linux comes with many tools that users can use the check available RAM on a machine.
+Knowing the RAM installed on your computer with Ubuntu Linux may be useful when drawing up requirement specs.
+In addition, Ubuntu Linux has many tools that users can use to check available RAM on a machine.

 Below, we’ll go through some of the tools you can use.
 There are some pros and cons to all of them.
-However, all should work similarly, except few may provide additional information than others.
+However, all should work similarly, except a few may provide more information than others.

 With the steps below, you will be able to check the system RAM and gather the following information: